Tel Dor pool

 History of Dor

-The bible records Dor as a Canaanite city, whose ruler allied with Jabin, king of Hazor, against Joshua (Joshua 11).
-On the other hand, the popular Egyptian folktale “The story of Wenamum” records Dor ruled by Sea People at that time.
-Later, Dor became a capital of one of Solomon’s districts, whose governor was his own son in law (1 Kings 4:11).
-The city was probably destroyed by the Assyrians, but was resettled in the 5th century BCE, by Phoenicians.
-At that time Dor was known for its purple dye industry, based on the local murex shell.
-Once Caesarea, with its colossal size harbor, was established, Dor began to decline.
-Apparently by the 4th century CE the city was abandoned.
+The Bible records Dor as a Canaanite city whose ruler allied with Jabin, king of Hazor, against Joshua (Joshua 11).
+On the other hand, an Egyptian folktale, “The Story of Wenamum,” records Dor ruled by Sea People at that time.
+Later, Dor became the capital of one of Solomon’s districts, whose governor was his son-in-law (1 Kings 4:11).
+The Assyrians destroyed Dor, but Phoenicians resettled it in the 5th Century BCE.
+They developed a purple dye industry based on the local murex shell.
+King Herod established a port in a neighboring city called Caesarea in the first century.
+Dor’s significance gradually declined, and by the 4th century AD, Dor was abandoned.

 Tel Dor Exposed

-The site was first excavated in the 1920s, and since the 1980s the site is excavated by an archaeological expedition from Hebrew University.
-These excavations uncovered various remains from different periods, including a Philistine-era port, Hellenistic-period living quarters and fortifications, foundations of a Roman temple, piers, and evidence of purple dye industry.
+John Garstang conducted the first excavations at the site in 1920.
+Since the 1980s, a team from the Hebrew University has been conducting systematic excavations.
+These excavations uncovered various remains from different periods, including a Philistine-era port, Hellenistic-period living quarters and fortifications, foundations of a Roman temple, piers, and evidence of the purple dye industry.

 Touring Tel Dor